LiUSemWeb/GRADES2022-paper/README.md

 ## Mapping tools
+The purpose of this tool is to transform an LPG into RDF and RDF-star.
 The mapping scripts tools is in Python.
 For using the tool, you may need to create a Python virtual environment first.
 For creating a virtual environment, you need to run the below command in git bash:

 ```python -m venv .venv```